 This command displays the current modem temperature.

 This command displays a list of all certificates that are stored on your device.
-If the device has been added to nRF Cloud, a CA certificate, a client certificate, and a private key with security tag 16842753 (which is the security tag for nRF Cloud credentials) are displayed.
+If you add the device to nRF Cloud, a CA certificate, a client certificate, and a private key with security tag 16842753 (which is the security tag for nRF Cloud credentials) are displayed.

-The following is a sample output of the command: AT%XMONITOR
+Following is a sample output of the command AT%XMONITOR: